Mick Greenwood

 Greenwood was discovered at New York's The Bitter End by the legendary John Hammond of Columbia Records.
 Signed to MCA Records worldwide in 1971, his debut album Living Game was recorded at Sound Techniques and CBS Studios in London, and received great acclaim.
 Mick and his band toured the US in the 1970s, The 1972 tour band included Jerry Donahue, Barry de Souza, Tony Cox and Dave Peacock, who returned to the UK.

-Mick went on to make his second album for MCA Records To Friends, followed by a third for Warner Brothers Records entitled Midnight Dreamer which he produced with his engineer Vic Gamm.
+Mick went on to make his second album for MCA Records To Friends, followed by a third for Warner Bros.
+Records entitled Midnight Dreamer which he produced with his engineer Vic Gamm.
 With bass player Pat Donaldson, drummers Gerry Conway, Barry de Souza and William Murray, and arrangements by Richard Anthony Hewson and Steve Hamilton, Mick performed all lead vocals, guitars and keyboards.

-Some 46 years later, Greenwood has finally released a fourth album in 2021 entitled Tightrope which contains previously unheard tracks written, performed and produced over varying periods of time.
-Three of the tracks were initially recorded at Farmyard Studios in Buckinghamshire with Def Leppard’s award-winning engineer Craig Thomson, and musicians Robin Heggie on bass, Andy Caine on guitar and Chris Musto on drums, with Mick on vocals, piano and keyboards.
-The remaining tracks feature Mick’s solo work as artist /producer, performing all instruments and vocals.
+Greenwood released a fourth album in 2021 entitled Tightrope which contains previously unheard tracks written, performed and produced over varying periods of time.